ismrmrd/ismrmrd/doc/mrd_waveform_data.md

 # Physiological Waveforms
 Physiological monitoring data such as electrocardiograms, pulse oximetry, or external triggering may accompany MR acquisitions.
-These physiological data are stored in MRD as a combination of a fixed WaveformHeader and the raw physiological waveforms.
+These physiological data are stored in MRD as a combination of a fixed [WaveformHeader](WaveformHeader) and the [raw physiological waveforms](WaveformData).

+(WaveformHeader)=
 ## WaveformHeader
 The WaveformHeader contains metadata associated with a set of waveform data and has the following fields:
 | Field             | Description                                   | Type     | Size    |